goszpeti/conan_unified_api/README.md

 * 1.X: from 1.48 to latest
 * 2.X from 2.0.14 to 2.7

+# Supported Python versions

+* All version from Python 3.8

 ## Supported APIs

 * Local package handling and path queries